matlaofmalta/PRA3006/README.md

 # PRA3006 Group 2

 ## User Instructions
-Open this HTML in your preferred browser ""
+Open this HTML file in your preferred browser ""

 If this does not work:
 1. Open a new VS code window, click "**Clone Git Repository**".